pymc-devs/pytensor/doc/tutorial/examples.rst

 .. note::

-    Pytensor shared variable broadcast pattern default to ``False`` for each dimensions.
+    PyTensor shared variable broadcast pattern default to ``False`` for each dimensions.
 Shared variable size can change over time, so we can't use the shape to find the broadcastable pattern.
 If you want a different pattern, just pass it as a parameter